 JF welcomes proposed projects that fall under (but not limited to) one or more of the categories below.

-- Fundraising.
+- Income and Fundraising.
 Research and implement income generation plans that ensure sustainability and growth of the Society.

 - Strategic Planning.
 Develop a strategic plan/ Strategize and develop a plan that aims to build organizational capacity and ensures organizational leaders, board members and staff have a clear and unified understanding of the Society’s long-term goals and priorities beyond the pandemic.